juntagrico/juntagrico-assignment-request/README.md

 If members don't select any confirmer all users with the following permission will receive a notification and can see the request: `juntagrico_assignment_request | Arbeitseinsatz Anfrage | Wird über nicht abgesprochene Arbeitseinsätze informiert`

-The juntagrico setting ASSIGNMENT_UNIT defines if the ENTITY or HOURS are used to create an assignment (https://juntagrico.readthedocs.io/en/latest/settings.html?highlight=ASSIGNMENT_UNIT#assignment-unit).
+The [ASSIGNMENT_UNIT](https://juntagrico.readthedocs.io/en/latest/settings.html?highlight=ASSIGNMENT_UNIT#assignment-unit) setting is respected.

 ## Usage